KrzysztofP98/python-warehouse-allocation/README.md

 To run the analysis:
 - Ensure Elasticsearch is running and accessible.
 - Execute the Python script in an environment where the required libraries are installed.
+- Ensure that file paths are adapted to your specific directory.
 - Check the output files for results.